 Rape and Domestic Violence: Gender-based violence remained a serious concern.
-In a study published in May, the Asia Foundation found that 59 percent of girls and women between 15 and 49 years old had experienced sexual or physical violence at the hands of an intimate partner and that 14 percent of girls and women had been raped by someone other than a partner.
+A 2016 Asia Foundation study found that 59 percent of girls and women between 15 and 49 years old had experienced sexual or physical violence at the hands of an intimate partner and that 14 percent of girls and women had been raped by someone other than a partner.
 Although rape, including marital rape, is a crime punishable by up to 20 years in prison, failures to investigate or prosecute cases of alleged rape and sexual abuse were common.
-The formal justice system addressed an increasing number of reported domestic and sexual abuse cases, reflecting increased knowledge by community leaders and police officers that gender-based violence is a public crime that may not be dealt with through traditional justice mechanisms.
+Nevertheless, the formal justice system addressed an increasing number of reported domestic and sexual abuse cases.

 According to the Office of the Prosecutor General, domestic violence offenses were the second-most commonly charged crimes in the criminal justice system, after simple assault.
-Several NGOs that monitored the courts’ treatment of such cases, and those providing services to victims in such cases, criticized the failure to issue protection orders and over-reliance on suspended sentences, even in cases involving significant bodily harm.
+Several NGOs criticized the failure to issue protection orders and over-reliance on suspended sentences, even in cases involving significant bodily harm.
 Prosecutors routinely charged cases involving aggravated injury and use of deadly weapons as low-level simple assaults.

-The PNTL’s Vulnerable Persons Units (VPUs) generally handled cases of domestic violence and sexual crimes.
-The unit, however, does not have enough staff to provide a significant presence in all areas of the country, necessitating the involvement of other police units, especially community police, who are commonly present at the village level.
-Women’s organizations considered VPU performance as variable but improved.
+The PNTL’s Vulnerable Persons Units (VPUs) generally handled cases of domestic violence and sexual crimes, but does not have enough staff to provide a significant presence in all areas of the country.

 The Ministry of Social Solidarity is charged with providing assistance to victims of domestic violence.
-During the year ministry staff in each district included a gender-based violence focal point to coordinate a referral network, a coordinator for the Bolsa de Mae (Mother’s Purse) support fund, and two additional staff who focused on children’s issues.
 Due to staff shortages, the ministry had difficulty responding to all cases.
-To deal with this problem, the ministry worked closely with local NGOs and service providers to offer assistance to victims of violence, including shelters, a safe room at the national hospital, financial and food support, and escorts to judicial proceedings.
+To deal with this problem, the ministry worked closely with local NGOs and service providers to offer assistance to victims of violence.

 Sexual Harassment: The labor code prohibits sexual harassment in the work place, but such harassment reportedly was widespread.
 Relevant authorities processed no such cases during the year (see section 7.d.).

-Other cultural practices, such as payment of a bride price as part of marriage agreements (barlake), also occurred in some areas and have been linked to domestic violence and to the inability to leave an abusive relationship.
-Additionally, in some communities a widow was forced to marry one of their husband’s family members or leave their husband’s home if they did not have children together.
+Some communities continued to practice the payment of a bride price as part of marriage agreements (barlake); this practice has been linked to domestic violence and to the inability to leave an abusive relationship.
+Some communities also continued the practice of forcing a widow to either marry one of her husband’s family members or, if she and her husband did not have children together, leave her husband’s home.

 Education: The constitution stipulates that primary education shall be compulsory and free.
-The law requires nine years of compulsory education beginning at six years of age; however, there is no system to enforce attendance, nor is there a system to ensure that the provision of education is free.
-Language issues and teacher quality hampered the education system.
-Dropout rates were often very high due to distance, malnutrition, teenage pregnancy, or lack of parental support.
-While public schools were tuition-free, students paid for supplies and uniforms.
-The most recent UN and government statistics available (2010) indicated that approximately 20 to 30 percent of primary school-age children nationwide were not enrolled in school, with non-enrollment substantially higher in rural than in urban areas.
+The law requires nine years of compulsory education beginning at six years of age; however, there is no system to ensure that the provision of education is free.
+Public schools were tuition-free, but students paid for supplies and uniforms.
+According to government statistics, the net access rate for primary education was 88 percent, while the net access rate for secondary education was 32 percent.
+Non-enrollment was substantially higher in rural than in urban areas.
 While initial attendance rates for boys and girls were similar, girls often were forced to leave school if they became pregnant and faced difficulty in obtaining school documents or transferring schools.
 Lack of sanitation facilities at some schools also led some girls to drop out upon reaching puberty.

-While the Ministry of Education has a nominal zero tolerance policy for corporal punishment, there is no law on the issue, and reports indicated the practice was common.
-An organization working on children’s rights found that in 87 schools across six districts, an average of three cases of corporal punishment were reported every day at each school.
+While the Ministry of Education has a zero tolerance policy for corporal punishment, there is no law on the issue, and reports indicated the practice was common.

-Sexual Exploitation of Children: Sexual assault against children was a significant problem, but one that cultural taboos left largely unaddressed.
+Sexual Exploitation of Children: Sexual assault against children was a significant problem, but largely unaddressed.
+The age of consent is 14, according to the Penal Code.
 Some commercial sexual exploitation of children also occurred.
 The penal code makes sexual conduct by an adult with anyone below the age of 17 a crime, and increases penalties when such conduct involves victims younger than 14.
-The penal code also makes both child prostitution and child pornography crimes, but defines a “child” for purposes of those provisions as a “minor less than 17 years of age,” leaving 17-year-old children vulnerable to commercial sexual exploitation.
+The penal code also makes both child prostitution and child pornography crimes.
+It defines a “child” for purposes of those provisions as a “minor less than 17 years of age.
 The penal code also criminalizes abduction of a minor.

 There were reports that child victims of sexual abuse were sometimes forced to testify in public fora despite a witness protection law that provides for video link or other secure testimony.